Roll20/roll20-character-sheets/README.md

 Contributing
 ============

-If you would like to contribute a sheet for the community to use, just clone this repository and create a new folder with the name of the game system that the sheet is for.
+If you want to help improve an existing sheet, just clone this repository, make your changes, and submit a pull request.
+If you would like to contribute a new sheet for the community to use, just clone this repository and create a new folder with the name of the game system that the sheet is for.
 Then send a pull request.
-If you have any questions or aren't familiar with Github or git in general, feel free to drop us a line at team@roll20.net and we can help you get setup.
+If you have any questions or aren't familiar with Github or git in general, feel free to drop us a line at team@roll20.net and we can help you get set up.

 Guidelines
 ==========